East Devon Radio

-East Devon Radio (Exmouth UK) is a community radio station, based in Exmouth, Devon, United Kingdom.
+DevonAir Radio is a community radio station, based in Exmouth, Devon, United Kingdom.

 The station was launched on 11 September 2006 as Bay FM Radio with a month-long trial FM broadcast, followed by a continuing series of annual trial FM broadcasts in the Exmouth area, coinciding with the Exmouth festival.

 On 12 June 2010, Bay FM began a regular weekend online service.
 This was increased to cover all weekday evenings.
 The station’s online reach is worldwide.
 For the week 10–18 September 2011, the station's online coverage was extended with full daytime and evening shows.
 The extended coverage coincided with the Tour of Britain, the fifth stage of which finished in Exmouth on Thursday 15 September.

 In April 2012, Bay FM were given the news by OFCOM that their application for a full-time community FM licence had been successful.
 The station was launched full-time at mid-day on 29 March 2013 on 106.4 MHz FM.
 The coverage of the station now included a wider area. including Budleigh Salterton, Otterton, Woodbury, Exminster, Kenton, Dawlish and Lympstone.
-The station also reaches areas of Pennsylvania, Stoke Hill, Pinhoe, Sowton, Middlemoor, Digby and Countess Wear in Exeter on 94.6 FM as well as parts of Sidmouth and the Sid Valley on 95.0 FM.
+The station also reaches Exeter on 94.6 FM, Sidmouth and the Sid Valley on 95.0 FM.
 During this time, on 4 June 2018 the station was rebranded as ExmouthAiR.

-On April 6, 2021, the station re-branded for a third time, this time as East Devon Radio, with several of the presenters being let go, and relaunched with a new breakfast show hosted by a paid presenter, Ben Clark, known for his presenting work across other local stations.
+On April 6, 2021, the station re-branded as East Devon Radio due to its expansion into Sidmouth and later into Ottery Saint Mary on 106.1 and relaunched with a new professional breakfast show host, Ben Clark, known for his presenting work across other local stations, most notably Gemini FM (now Heart West).
+In March 2023 the station rebranded as DevonAir Radio due to its extended coverage into Torbay and Exeter on DAB+.

 The station

-East Devon Radio’s daytime schedule comprises music from the 1960s–Current, plus community issues.
-Specialised music programmes (evenings from 6pm) include: 70s nostalgia, rock, soul, disco, Motown, Northern soul, funk, 1960s.
+DevonAir Radio's daytime schedule comprises music from the 1960s–today, plus community issues.
+Specialised music programmes (evenings from 6pm) include: '70s nostalgia, rock, soul, disco, Motown, Northern soul, funk, 1960s.
 The station also features music by local artists and bands, occasionally broadcasting live acts on air in The Gig Guide (a show focusing on local artists, bands and comedians) which was launched in August 2010.